 Amanda Pereira, MD

-Amanda was born and raised in a suburb of the Greater Toronto area, called Mississauga.
-She earned a Bachelor of Science at McMaster University, in Hamilton, Ontario, and then attended Saba University School of Medicine in the Dutch Caribbean.
-She completed the basic sciences portion of her medical education at Saba and traveled throughout the United States northeast and the midwest for clinical rotations.
-Her journey, albeit slightly unconventional, allowed her to appreciate the true essence of diversity.
-Her experience has reinforced her passion for preventative medicine as well as identifying, and addressing, the social determinants of health.
-Outside of work, Amanda enjoys cooking for her family and friends, spending time by the water, and cheering on the 2019 NBA Champions Toronto Raptors.
-Amanda is excited to be joining the New Hampshire Dartmouth Family Medicine Residency family and looks forward to exploring all that New England has to offer.
+Amanda was born and raised in a suburb of the Greater Toronto Area, called Mississauga.
+She earned a Bachelor of Science at McMaster University in Hamilton, Ontario, and then attended Saba University School of Medicine in the Dutch Caribbean.
+She completed the basic sciences portion of her medical education on Saba and traveled throughout the Northeast and Midwest United States for clinical rotations.
+Her journey, albeit slightly unconventional, allowed her to appreciate the true essence of diversity in and among these communities.
+Her experience has reinforced her passion for preventative medicine as well as addressing the social determinants of health.
+Outside of work, Amanda enjoys cooking for her family and friends, spending time by the water, and cheering on the 2019 NBA Champion Toronto Raptors.
+Amanda is excited to be apart of the NH Dartmouth Family Medicine Residency program and looks forward to exploring all that New England has to offer.

 Lindsay Weigel, MD